Jaehaks/Dotfiles/sioyek/development/review.md

 7) Open `Developer Command Prompt` in `windows-terminal` and build source
 	- `Developer Command Prompt` registers commands to build like `msbuild`, `nmake` etc..
+	- Don't run this command in background because It needs to use `Developer Command Prompt`.
 	```powershell
 	cd <path>/sioyek_build/